 Full meetings of the Advisory Council are held from 10:00-1:30 on the dates list below.
 Please check the agendas for locations, as they may vary or change due to availability.

 The 2020 Maryland State GT Awards will be held on February 11 at North County High School from 6:00 PM until 8:00 PM - the public is invited and the event is free.
-Agendas and minutes will be available on this page.

 200 West Baltimore Street, Baltimore, MD 21201-2595